Frenkie de Jong: Style of play

 His other attributes include a penchant for long cross-field passes, creating space, and absorbing attacking pressure.
 His close control, accuracy, work rate, and movement has drawn comparisons with Andrés Iniesta and Johan Cruyff.
 At Barcelona, he has primarily played on either side of a three-man central midfield.
-This has led experts and former players to regard him as a player with "Barça DNA" who was "born to play for Barcelona."
+This has led experts and former players to regard him as a player with "Barca DNA" who was "born to play for Barcelona."

 Personal life

-De Jong was born in Gorinchem and grew up in Arkel, a town in the province of South Holland, where he started playing football at a young age.
 Since he started playing professionally, De Jong has chosen 21 on his shirt as a tribute to his grandfather who was born on 21 April.

-He met his fiancée Mikky Kiemeney in high school and they have been dating since 2014.
-The couple became engaged in July 2022.
+De Jong met his wife Mikky Kiemeney in high school and they have been together since 2014.
+The couple became engaged in July 2022, and married in May 2024.
+The couple has two sons, Miles de Jong, born on 21 November 2023, and Mason de Jong, born on 21 August 2025.